 Having said that, it’s certainly worth a try, especially if you’ve tried other products and either found them ineffective or undesirable due to significant side effects (hello Accutane).

-We’ve put together a list of the best topical CBD products for acne if you’re interested in seeing whether CBD can help you.
+We’ve put together a list of the best CBD topicals for acne if you’re interested in trying out effective and reliable products.

 Gleb is a freelance writer from Vancouver, Canada specializing in CBD and cannabis.
 He’s read thousands of research studies on CBD and other supplements, helping him translate complex science into plain language.
 Gleb has tried and reviewed dozens of CBD brands and products, written third-party testing reports, and knows the CBD industry inside and out.
 When not writing, he likes to spend his time in the gym and out in nature.